scaleoutsean/hcicollector/FAQ.md

 The same goes for VMware - a vSphere administrator account with limited permissions (read-only) should be used for VMware cluster monitoring.
 If you don't manage the SolidFire or VMware cluster(s) you want to monitor, you may ask the admin(s) to create a reporting-only admin account for you (for Element v11, if you do not use QoS histograms; for VMware vCenter please refer to the vsphere-graphite and VMware documentation.)

+## What does the comment about multiple interfaces on HCICollector VM mean?

+Generally - and considering the nature of this container (passwords in config files, etc.) - it is expected that there be two interfaces:

+- Internal, for IT team to access the VM, and for containers to access Managements IPs of vCenter and SolidFire (incoming port 22 (optional), outgoing destination port 443 (required, directly or via trusted proxy))
+- External, for users (from IT or elsewhere), to access Graphana Web UI (incoming port 80)

+When install script creates config files for you, it sets all services to "external" IP, including but not limited, Graphite (incoming port 8080).
+To prevent outside users from accessing this VM, either change config files to not expose services on this interface (hard) or add firewall rules to only allow access to port 80 on External IP.
+Yes, 443 (HTTPS) would be even better, but you'd have to supply TLS certificates Grafana (see `grafana/Dockerfile` and Grafana documentation) and rebuild that container, or add another container, a reverse proxy that would terminate HTTPS and redirect to HTTP (Graphana service port).

+Another point should be made about Grafana accounts.
+If you don't access Grafana over HTTPS, it may not be a great idea to have any accounts on it because with HTTP passwords are transmitted in clear.
+You should definitively NOT use your "default" admin password for Grafana!
+Best practice: read the Grafana manual and rebuild the container to work with HTTPS, and then create appropriate Grafana accounts.

 ## Where is the SolidFire collector log?

 For the container engine and 3rd party containers please see their respective documentation.